 Depending on the model of the adapter, you will either be able to attach the trailer to the gooseneck ball or you can use the ball hose of your gooseneck to attach your fifth wheel.
 These adapters are great because you can simply attach your fifth wheel hitch without having to modify anything in your truck bed or on your vehicle in general.

-Gooseneck adapters come in four main designs which are:
+Gooseneck adapter comes in four main designs which are:

 - Adapters that use the ball hole of your gooseneck hitch for installation